-Julie Mayo is a Brooklyn-based artist creating performance works that value the intersection of the uncanny and the quotidian.
-Re-contextualizing daily experience through performance, Mayo makes works governed by the absurdity of the human condition, with a reverence for the inseparability of the comic and the tragic, the ordinary and the remarkable, and the individual and the collective.
-For Mayo, performance is a medium disposed toward psychological complexity, felt experience, affective knowledge and an opportunity for performer and audience to consider ourselves, intimately, as the unnameable.
+Julie Mayo is an artist creating dance works that value the intersection of the uncanny and the quotidian.
+Re-contextualizing daily experience through performance, Mayo makes works governed by an absurdist sensibility, with a reverence for the inseparability of the comic and the tragic, the ordinary and the remarkable, and the individual and the collective.
+For Mayo, choreography is a medium disposed toward psychological complexity, felt experience, embodied paradox and is an opportunity for performer and audience to consider ourselves, intimately, as the unnameable.